Cactoidal/GodotEthersV3/README.md

 This is experimental, alpha software, in a state of ongoing development, intended for usage on testnets.

 When exporting a project, __*do not*__ "Export With Debug".
 If you decide to recompile the Rust library, use the --release tag when building.
 ___

+## Add GodotEthers to your Godot 4.3 Project

+* Download the GodotEthers plugin ([cactus.godotethers](https://github.com/Cactoidal/GodotEthersV3/tree/main/addons/cactus.godotethers)) and add it to your project's `addons` folder.

+* Inside `cactus.godotethers`, open the `gdextension` folder and give the dynamic library permission to open.
+On MacOS, you can do this by right-clicking the `libgodot_ethers.dylib` file and opening it.
+X11 uses `.so`, and Windows uses `.dll`.

+* Inside the editor, open Project Settings, click Plugins, and activate GodotEthers.

+* Restart the editor.
+___

+## How to Use

 Using GodotEthers is pretty straightforward.
 To interact with a contract, you just need to slap an ABI somewhere in your project, use `get_calldata()` for the function you want, then call `read_from_contract()` or `send_transaction()`.
 That's it!
 Encoding calldata and decoding the RPC response is all taken care of for you.